UVa students chastised for ignoring anti-COVID measures

 Increases in COVID-19 cases are leading to spikes in nursing homes, rehabilitation facilities and other institutions where residents live in close quarters, according to a report by the American Health Care Association/National Center for Assisted Living.

-Figures released show cases shot up from 6,622 across the county in mid-October to 10,279 on Nov.
+Figures released show cases shot up from 6,622 across the country in mid-October to 10,279 on Nov.
 1. Deaths rose in that same period from 1,000 a week in nursing homes and facilities across the nation to more than 1,400.

 “Our worst fears have come true as COVID runs rampant among the general population and long term care facilities are powerless to fully prevent it from entering due to its asymptomatic and pre-symptomatic spread,” said Mark Parkinson, president and CEO of the both organizations, in an email.
 “This level of COVID nationwide puts serious strain on our workforce, supplies, and testing capacity.”